Questa pagina è di interesse per la sola laurea TRIENNALE.

 Anche altri docenti hanno dato disponibilità a seguire questa procedura, ma non hanno indicato per ora liste specifiche di opportunità:

-Students of the LT who want to earn the CFUs related to the internship (in the 3 and 6 CFU versions) and to the final project (“prova finale”, 3 CFU) may choose the fast track option.
+Students of the LT who want to earn the CFUs related to the internship and to the final project may choose the fast track option.

 The student selects a Supervisor (a professor of the CdS) and selects or receives a scientific article.
-The student produces a textual document (Extended or Standard Summary) and a deck of slides (Presentation Slides); then s/he delivers a Presentation using the slides.
+The student produces a textual document (Summary) and a deck of slides (Presentation Slides); then s/he delivers a Presentation using the slides.

-An Extended Summary is a pdf document that must not exceed 6 pages or 1500 words, plus references and possibly figures.
-It is written either in Italian or in English.
-The student earns 6 TAF “F” CFUs (tirocinio) for an Extended Summary.
+The Summary is a pdf document that must not exceed 1500 words, plus references and possibly figures.

-The Summary has to be delivered to the supervisor not later than 20 days before the talk session date chosen by the student.
+The Summary has to be delivered to the supervisor for the official evaluation not later than 20 days before the talk session date chosen by the student.
 Exact deadlines are provided for each graduation session.
+The Slides do not have to be delivered at this stage: these are evaluated as part of the Presentation (see below).
+The logistics of the Presentation is described in page "Prelaurea".

 The Summary has to provide a brief view about the topic of the proposed scholarly articles based on the critic reading of those articles and possibly on other related articles which the student collects autonomously.